Training for Total Human Performance in Sports

 As a middle-aged athlete, I have played lacrosse and continue to play ice hockey as a goaltender.
 Goaltender is a demanding position physically because we are on the ice for the full 60 minutes.
 It is important to be properly conditioned to reduce the risk of injury and so I can continue to have fun playing hockey into the 60+ division!

-High school and college athletes need to be prepared physically and mentally and so do adults who play recreationally.
-Playing a sport year-round is not enough to stay in shape.
-Athletes become sport-specific.
-Proper conditioning is important for all-around athleticism, sports excellence, reducing injury risk, and proper recovery.
+Senior (55+) athletes who play recreational sports need to be prepared physically and mentally.
+Whether it’s golf, senior league baseball, ice hockey, skiing, hiking, running, or whatever your favorite sport is, playing a sport year-round is not enough to stay in shape.
+Proper conditioning is important for sports excellence, reducing injury risk, proper recovery, and just plain having more fun.

 Preparing for any of these sports?
 Proper conditioning is important at any age!